borealbirds/ring-of-fire/docs/species/RBGR/index.md

 subtitle: Pheucticus ludovicianus
 ---

-The population size of Rose-breasted Grosbeak (Cardinal &amp;agrave; poitrine rose) in the Ring of Fire region was 0.267 (0.203, 0.326) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Rose-breasted Grosbeak (<div>Cardinal &amp;agrave; poitrine rose</div>) in the Ring of Fire region was 0.267 (0.203, 0.326) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps